-A leading vet is concerned about the growing trend of owners using toothpaste to treat sarcoids.
+A leading vet is concerned about the growing trend of owners using toothpaste to treat sarcoids in horses.

 The rumour that toothpaste can cure sarcoids is not new.
 But Professor Derek Knottenbelt — an equine dermatology expert at Liverpool University — believes that social media discussions have fuelled a rise in the number of horse owners trying the method.

-Prof Knottenbelt estimates that he now sees 2 or 3 sarcoid cases a week that owners have tried to treat using toothpaste.
+Prof Knottenbelt estimates that he now sees two or three sarcoid cases a week that owners have tried to treat using toothpaste.